 As the lead UI/UX designer, I led the visual interaction experience from sketches through interactive prototypes.
-I worked alongside my team to improve and polish our clients existing e-commerce website using best practices.
+I worked alongside my team to redesign our clients existing e-commerce website using best practices.

 Heuristic research led us to conduct a full visual and content site audit, which showed us various areas that needed improvement.

 Our team conducted an in-depth review of the existing site analytics and an audit of their main competitors.

 The audit helped us determine what features needed to be added or replaced to be at parity with their competitors and capture market space.